mohammadrezazargar/BCB546-Spring2025-FinalProject/README.md

 + Contains the final docked complex in .pdbqt format

 MD Simulations:
-MD data will be founf in "md_sims" directory which includes all the MD information for each forcefield testing where each forcefield folder is labeled accordingly.
+MD data will be found in "md_sims" directory which includes all the MD information for each forcefield testing where each forcefield folder is labeled accordingly.
 Each folder within this directory contains >>>
 + Batch Scripts for ...
     - Paramterization of ligand and DNA > ff_param.sh
     - MD set up and production run > full_jobscript.sh